Angel Bellaran is a curator

 currently living in Brooklyn, and one of the original organizers of the Nasty Women Exhibition movement.
 A socially-engaged artist + activist previously based in Dublin, Ireland, and San Francisco - Bellaran's multidisciplinary practice combines research, collaboration, curatorial + public engagement to build solidarity amongst artist communities, organizations and movements.

 Bellaran is an alumna of the Institute of Art, Design & Technology's MAVis programme in Ireland and Mason Gross, the arts conservatory of Rutgers, The State University of New Jersey.

 2017 | Brooklyn

-An independent curator & devout calligraphist previously based in San Francisco & Dublin, Ireland, Angel Bellaran has spent over the last decade divided between The United States & Western Europe pursuing her love of contemporary art and the study of international curatorial and artistic practices.
+An independent curator & devout calligraphist, Bellaran has spent over the last decade divided between The United States & Western Europe pursuing a love of contemporary art and the study of international curatorial and artistic practices.

 While living in New York City, Angel specialized in art logistics; previously she has worked for Dietl International Services, Crozier Fine Arts and Christie’s Auction House.
 These exceptional art industry platforms provided her with a combination of strong client service skills and knowledge of operations, while simultaneously fueling her interest in exhibitions.

 In Dublin, Ireland, Angel was the Manager to FOUR, a artist-led gallery of contemporary art based in City Centre.
 Enrolled in MAVIS, an experimental Master's programme in art-making, curating and art criticism, Angel was provided with an international cultural platform working with artists, musicians, designers, curators, cultural historians, and art theorists.